 Bryony, Raya’s social worker and also witch mentor, is sent back in time to try and get them home but things go horribly wrong.
 They are both going to be executed as witches.
 With time running out they manage to escape, but instead of returning home they end up in Old Istanbul of 1645.

 While in Istanbul, Raya’s power start to develop and she becomes a reader of coffee grounds and is able to tell people’s fortunes.
 This eventually brings her to the attention of the Sultan’s wife and she is invited to the vast luxurious Palace to read her fortune.
-Unfortunately, the Sultana is power mad and has other ideas for Ratchet’s unique talents which will change the course of history.
+Unfortunately, the Sultana is power mad and has other ideas for Raya’s unique talents which will change the course of history.

 Raya has to travel back in time again to try and save the lives of her friends and is faced with some extremely difficult decisions.